Terrabrasilis/terrabrasilis-deter-sync-amz/client-api/env-scripts/README.md

 *Needs rebuild Docker Image

 This scripts needs the pre-defined names for databases and the layers in geoserver.
-So, if you want or need to change the default database for DETER-B AMZ or Cerrado, you need to changes this scripts as well.
+So, if you want or need to change the default database for deter_amazonia_nb AMZ or Cerrado, you need to changes this scripts as well.

 ## Build the docker